 Talking to Youth about Mental Health

 In our culture, there is stigma and misinformation surrounding mental health that can create a reluctance for individuals to talk openly and/or seek support about issues or challenges they may experience.
-Youth may internalize these messages.
-As caregivers, it is our responsibility to help them understand there is hope and that recovery is possible.
+Youth may internalize these messages, and ss caregivers, it is our responsibility to help them understand there is hope and that recovery is possible.
 To learn more about how you can support your child, visit the Mental Health America website and Mental Health First Aid website.

 Social Media and Suicide